phunguyen1195/comp484/README.md

-# lab_instructions.txt
+# My reume website

-In the text will you will find the hw instructions
+This file describes your project to the community.
+What's your cool website about?
+What makes it special?

 ヽ(๏∀๏ )ﾉ

+## ← index.html

+Where you'll write the content of your website.

-## ← intro.html
+## ← styles.css

-pretty much the index.html
+CSS files add styling rules to your content